seanpatcleary/iFAMS/README.md

  "python     iFAMS_Inverse_Fourier_Transform.py     test.txt     678     [12,13,14,15]"

 3. For the statistical calculator script, you will need 4 arguments.

-The name of the IFFT file, the charge state, the base mass, and the sub-unit mass, in that order.
-All of these besides the name of the file are floats.
+-i (input)This is required, and it is the name of the IFFT file.
+This should be a CSV file.
+Important to note, these should be the absolute value IFFT files, not the real ones

+-cs (charge state) This is required, and it's the charge state of the IFFT file that you want to analyze

+-sm (subunit mass) This is required, and it's the subunit mass that you wished to use.

+-bm (base mass, optional) Often the subunit will be attached to some known mass, say lipids on a protein.
+The protein mass would be the basemass, so in other words, it's the section of the total mass that isn't changing.
+The default is 0, so if there is no basemass, you don't have to enter anything here

 An example of this would be:

-"python      iFAMS_statistical_calculator testIFFT12.csv      12      49320      678"
+"python      iFAMS_statistical_calculator -i testIFFT12.csv      -cs 12      -bm 49320     -sm 678"

 this time, it will print the info in the command line.
-If there isn't a base mass, just type zero for that.
+This script is a simple script that calcualtes the variance over all of the points, and takes the square root of that variance to produce the standard deviation.
+It should be noted that if the distribution is narrow and doesn't occupy a large portion of the mass spectrum, it may be more accurate to fit a gaussian to the distribution rather than the entire spectrum.
+I may update this script at some later point to allow for that.

 If you have any questions, feel free to contact me, and I’ll be happy to help!!